-- 1. All employees, subcontractors and visitors are required to wear construction grade foot protection appropriate for their work while on all RC Andersen LLC field operations. - 2.
+- 1. All employees, subcontractors and visitors are required to wear sturdy work boots with substantial soles appropriate for their work while on all RC Andersen LLC field operations. - 2.
 In Operations where Safety-Toe footwear are required, safety footwear must meet minimum requirements and specifications in American National Standard for men's Safety-Toe Footwear, Z41.1-1967 as referenced by 29 CFR 1910.136. - 3.
 Safety shoes must have an impact-resistant toe.
-Shoes with metatarsal guards are recommended toprovide additional protection to the foot. - 4.
+Shoes with metatarsal guards are recommended to provide additional protection to the foot. - 4.
 Employees engaged in roofing, paving or any other operation that exposes them to hot surfaces are required to wear heat-resistant soled shoes. - 5.
 Leggings must be worn when welding to protect the worker's lower leg and feet from sparks.